aws/aws-cdk/packages/aws-cdk-lib/aws-rds/adr/aurora-serverless-v2.md

 mixed use cluster you may have writers/readers that follow different patters.
 For example, you may have a writer that follows the `consistent` pattern, but a reader that follows the `outliers` pattern.
-In this case you may want to have a provisioned instance as the writer along with a provisioned writer in tier 0-1 (for failover) and then a serverless v2 reader in tier 2-15 (so it doesn't scale with the writer).
+In this case you may want to have a provisioned instance as the writer along with a provisioned reader in tier 0-1 (for failover) and then a serverless v2 reader in tier 2-15 (so it doesn't scale with the writer).